To use a tarp or a tent? That is the question.

 - You don’t get to see the stars…or other things for that matter.
 While being inside a tent offers adequate cover and protection, it also means you really can’t enjoy much of the scenery.

 On the other side of the coin is the tarp.
-No one really knows who first started using tarpaulins for shelter but whoever they were, they did the right thing.
+No one really knows who first started using tarpaulins as a camping shelter but whoever they were, they did the right thing.
 Tarps of old were often used by sailors to protect goods and wares from water.
 Today, tarps can be used to cover just about anything.

 Modern camping tarps are outfitted with grommets so they can be tied down or suspended using ropes and other cordage.
 They’re usually made from tough but flexible synthetic materials like polyethylene or vinyl.

-Aside from shelter, tarps are known to be hardy multipurpose items that can be used for a wide range of things.
+Apart from a camping shelter, tarps are known to be hardy multipurpose items that can be used for a wide range of things.
 They can be used to gather water or as a first aid tool.
 For this reason, many survivalists and hardcore outdoorsmen prefer tarps over tents.

 Here are a few other reasons why people love their tarps:

 - They’re lightweight and compact.
 This is extremely helpful if you’re trying to shed some weight or are going ultralight.
-Unlike tents, tarps don’t need tent poles to set up.
+Unlike tents, a basic tarp shelter doesn’t need tent poles to set up.
 You’ll just need some cordage (preferably some paracord that you carry in your pack anyway) and pegs for most configurations.
 Other tarp shelter configurations don’t need any trees or guy lines at all; you can simply use your pegs and trekking poles to put them up.

 - You don’t need to spend top dollar to buy a good, reliable tarp; they’re generally cheap and are available anywhere.